 Promotional Opportunities at the Fair

-At the Fair, there will be a Fashion Show where volunteer models will be wearing knitted items from your booth.
-This is an excellent medium to advertise your wares.
-While your item is being modelled, the commentator will highlight the name of your booth and read your description of the item.
+The Fashion Show is an opportunity to advertise your business in a fun way.
+Volunteer models will be wearing knitted items from your booth – you may submit one or two items.
+While your item is being modeled, the commentator will highlight the name of your booth and read your description of the item.
 Please make sure your descriptions are legible (preferably typed), to help our announcer showcase your item at its best.
 The more you write to describe the yarn, pattern, techniques, and designer, the more we can say!

-We encourage you to enter one or two items in the Fashion Show.
-You will be emailed a Fashion Show Items Sheet to bring to the fair.
-The sheet and the item will be picked up by a volunteer by 9:00 AM on Saturday, and the item will be returned to you as quickly as possible after the fashion show.
+If there is enough interest, you will be sent a Fashion Show Items Sheet to bring to the Fair.
+The sheet and the item will be picked up by a volunteer by 9:00 AM on Saturday, and the item will be returned to you as soon as possible after the fashion show.
 Fashion Show items and description sheets not received by 9:00 AM on Saturday will not be accepted into the show.

 Thank you for helping to make the K-W Knitters’ Fair such a success!

 P.O.
 Box 40010, 75 King St. S, Waterloo ON N2J 4V1

 Ready to apply?
 Download or print the application form:

 - Submit your application by email or mail before June 30, 2023 by midnight